About Dolly Parton's Dixie Stampede Dinner Attraction

 Dolly Parton's Dixie Stampede Dinner Attraction Frequently Asked Questions

+The theater will assign your row as best available in the general section.
+This does not include the preferred seating.
 Is there a pre-show guests should be aware of at the Dixie Stampede?

 Yes.
 There is a Carriage Room Opening Act 50 minutes before the Dixie Stampede show extravaganza.
 The musical and comedy talent of Bluegrass and Country band, Mountain Ruckus, are the scheduled performers.Are visitors allowed to meet & greet the performers at the Dixie Stampede Show?